• Skip to primary navigation

 Surprisingly, there were no tomatoes in the freezer.

-This is a method I recently started practicing.
+This is a method I started practicing about ten years ago.

 Not only can you freeze tomatoes, but you will instantly adopt this process of preserving them.

-If you are looking for the best way to freeze whole tomatoes, a way that is both fast and simple requires no blanching and can conveniently be used in stews and soups; this is for you.
+If you are looking for the best way to freeze whole tomatoes, which is fast and simple, requires no blanching, and can conveniently be used in stews and soups, this is for you.
 All you need is a freezer bag, a straw and some freezer space.

 I think you are going to love this!